 Old Federal Court Room, 23 Chalmers Street

-Built in the early 19th century, the building housed the U.S. District Court from 1845 to 1860 before becoming part of the Confederate Home and College property.
+Built in the early 19th-century, the building housed the U.S. District Court from 1845 to 1860 before becoming part of the Confederate Home and College property.
 In 1867 Mary Amarinthia Snowden and her sister, Isabella Yates Snowden, established a home for Confederate widows and orphans.
-Later, they started a college on the premises for the education of young women.
+Later they started a college on the premises.
+It is still known as the Confederate Home.
 The spirit of compassion of the Snowden sisters lives on today as the Confederate Home and College is a source of 5 college scholarships and moderately priced housing for qualified residents.

 Introduction by Symposium Moderator and Curator-in-Residence,